Cross Image Faith Bible Church

 Thoughts on Repentance, Conversion and Assurance by C.H.
 Spurgeon.
 A challenge to professors to examine their claims.

 True Conversion by George Whitefield.
-A call to professing Christians to examine the genuineness of their faith.
+An urgent call to professing Christians to examine the genuineness of their faith.

 What is Biblical Repentance? by H.A.
 Ironside.
 True salvation results in lifelong repentance and a deepening sense of one's sinfulness, not a life of spiritual apathy and backsliding.